 Users might think the KML is a local file, like a shapefile or a GeoTIFF, without realizing that using the KML will issue a command to connect to a server under someone else's control.
 That may not be a big deal if the people who publish the KML or who operate the servers those files contact are friendly, but it can be a very big deal if they are malevolent.

 Suppose, for example, Jon is a peace activist who uses GIS to uncover secret military bases of repressive regimes.
-He uses a VPN with his browser when he browses the web.
+He uses a VPN with his browser when he browses the web, but the VPN he uses with his browser only works for his browser.
 One day he finds a web site that publishes a KML that lists the locations of secret military bases operated by a repressive regime.
 Jon downloads the KML file through a VPN, so no one can tell the IP address of the computer that downloaded the file.

 That is a malevolent scenario, but privacy risks arise in more common situations, where KML files may contain small URL links that do nothing but serve as a way for companies to know what people are interested in, based on the KML files they download.
 Such information helps those companies build profiles and to connect online activity with real identities.
 If we have clicked open a KML file that uses a link to get locations of clothing-optional beaches, and then suddenly Google starts populating our browser sessions with ads for nudist resorts, we know that may have happened.

 Example: Import KML with GroundOverlay Image - files can contain GroundOverlay references to images that are stored in other files and which are intended to be used as part of the KML.
 Manifold will automatically import GroundOverlay images that are stored on the local machine or which are accessible through local network references as part of the KML import.